 “Mother Goose” is a precursor to the “heavy wood” sound that Tull would move to in later years, a semi-surrealistic stroll through a city park full of strong imagery and clever lines.
 “Wond’ring Aloud” is a lovely reflection on closeness; the more romantically ideal passages that open the song are made even stronger by the all-too-human act of spilling toast crumbs on the bed where the couple had been locked in sweet embrace moments before.
 Side one ends with the drunken British machismo of “Up to Me,” a song where the narrator blindly looks for some excuse to kick someone’s ass in order to maintain some sense of comparative worth.

-The religion side, entitled “My God” in sync with the opening number, deals primarily with how organized religion has destroyed the human connection to God (or spirituality, if you prefer), in complete reversal of its alleged intention.
+The religion side, entitled “My God” in sync with the opening number, deals primarily with how organized religion has destroyed the human connection to God (or spirituality, if you prefer), in a complete reversal of its alleged intention.
 The emphasis is on exposing the absurd hypocrisy that always accompanies organized religion, and as an exposé, it’s a smashing success.

 People what have you done?